 *You have now completed the body portion and will start increasing to make the head.
 The round count will start back at 1 to make it easier to keep track of the rounds for making the head.

-Round 1: 2 SC in each stitch around (12)
+Round 1: 2 SC in st around (12)

-Round 2: 2 SC in first stitch, SC in next, repeat around (18)
+Round 2: *2 SC in first st, SC in next, repeat from * around (18)

-Round 3: 2 SC in first stitch, SC in next 2 stitches, repeat around (24)
+Round 3: *2 SC in first st, SC in next 2 sts, repeat from * around (24)

-Rounds 4-9: SC in each stitch around (24)
+Rounds 4-9: SC in each st around (24)

 *Using the shape of the body to guide you, find the front of the seahorse.
 Insert safety eyes between rounds 7 and 8 centered at the front of the face approximately 7 stitches apart.
 If you’d like to your seahorse to have eyelashes, first place your safety eyes where you’d like them to be, but don’t secure them yet.
 Next, remove the eyes – this will create a hole to help you see where you want the eyelashes to go.
 Use your yarn needle to stitch on the eyelashes.
 Then insert the eyes again and secure the back.
+(See photo below)

 *Start stuffing the head.
 You may need to use something narrow like a chopstick or a pencil to get some stuffing in the neck area to keep the head sturdy.

-Round 10: INV DEC, SC in next 2 stitches, repeat around (18)
+Round 10: *INV DEC, SC in next 2 sts, repeat from * around (18)

-Round 11: INV DEC, SC in next stitch, repeat around (12)
+Round 11: *INV DEC, SC in next stitch, repeat from * around (12)

 Round 12: INV DEC around (6)

-Rounds 2-4: SC in each stitch around.
+Rounds 2-4: SC in each st around.
 (6)

 Chain 20.
 [SC, HDC, Ch 1, HDC, SC] in the 2nd chain from your hook, skip a stitch, sl st in next stitch, *skip a stitch, [SC, HDC, Ch 1, HDC, SC] in next stitch, skip a stitch, sl st in next stitch.
 Repeat from * across.
 Fasten off, leaving a long tail.
+Set aside for assembly later.

 Row 1: Chain 4.
 In the 4th (farthest) chain from the hook, DC, ch 1, DC, ch 1, DC.
 Chain 2, turn.